Medal of Honor: History

 On February 15, 1862, Senator Henry Wilson, the chairman of the Senate Committee on Military Affairs and the Militia, introduced a resolution (equivalent to a bill) for a Medal of Honor for the Army.
 The resolution (equivalent to a modern Act of Congress) was approved by Congress and signed into law on July 12, 1862.
 This measure provided for awarding a medal of honor "to such non-commissioned officers and privates as shall most distinguish themselves by their gallantry in action and other soldier-like qualities during the present insurrection."
 By mid-November the Department of War contracted with Philadelphia silversmith William Wilson and Son, who had been responsible for the Navy's design, to prepare 2,000 medals for the Army ($2.00 each) to be struck at the mint.
-The Army's version had "The Congress to" written on the back of the medal.
+The Army's version had "The Congress to" engraved on the back of the medal.
 Both versions were made of copper and coated with bronze, which "gave them a reddish tint."

 On March 3, 1863, Congress made the Army Medal of Honor a permanent decoration by passing legislation permitting the award to such soldiers "as have most distinguished or who may hereafter most distinguish themselves in action."
 The same legislation also authorized the medal for officers of the Army.
-On March 25, the Secretary of War presented the first Medals of Honor to six U.S. Army volunteers in his office.
+On March 25, 1863, the secretary of war presented the first Medals of Honor to six U.S. Army volunteers in his office.

 In 1896, the ribbon of the Army's version of the Medal of Honor was redesigned with all stripes being vertical.
 Again, in 1904 the planchet of the Army's version of the Medal of Honor was redesigned by General George Lewis Gillespie.
 The purpose of the redesign was to help distinguish the Medal of Honor from other medals, particularly the membership insignia issued by the Grand Army of the Republic.